 Setting up the database and users

-Follow the steps below to set up an OpenEdge (OE) database.
+Follow the steps below to set up a MySQL database:

 Setting up the drivers

 Download the MySQL Java connector JAR file, and copy it to the <

 Tip: Be sure to use the connector version that is supported by the MySQL version you use.
 If you come across any issues due to version incompatibility, follow the steps below:

 - Shut down the server and remove all existing connectors from

 - Download the connector JAR that is compatible with your current MySQL version.

 <PRODUCT_HOME>/repository/components/lib.
 Files will be copied automatically to the dropins folder at the server startup.

 sh wso2server.sh -Dsetup.